lachs1/biosensing-kalman-filter/README.md

-# biosensing-kf
+# Kalman Filtering in Biosensing
-Kalman filter for continuous glucose level monitoring, part of a school project
+Kalman filter for continuous glucose level monitoring, part of a university project